 The yoga and tai chi classes are open to people with lupus and one caregiver or support person.
 You must be 16 or older to participate and if you are under the age of 18, written parental consent is required.
 Please:

 - Check with your doctor prior to starting this or any other exercise program.

 - Arrive at least 5 minutes before class which begins promptly at 6:30 PM.

 - Do not bring children to class.

-Medical professionals and nursing students wishing to see first hand the benefits of yoga, mindful meditation and tai chi are invited to participate as a one-time guest.
+Medical professionals and nursing students wishing to see first hand the benefits of yoga and tai chi are invited to participate as a one-time guest.
 Please contact the office at 317.225.4400 or email Debbie Campbell for approval and a guest registration/waiver form.